 Irvine California.: You're as likely to hear Korean, Mandarin and Farsi spoken here as you are English among the quarter-million people in this Orange County city.

-Many cultures have mixed with Irvine's rich agricultural heritage to create a vibrant cosmopolitan centre with its own attractions - many with a family-friendly focus -- that include championship golf courses, festivals, award-winning restaurants, free concerts and world-renowned shopping.
+Many cultures have mixed with Irvine's rich agricultural heritage to create a vibrant cosmopolitan center with its own attractions - many with a family-friendly focus -- that include championship golf courses, festivals, award-winning restaurants, free concerts and world-renowned shopping.

-Orange County Great Park is busy in late summer with, among other activities, movies shown on the lawn, but you can get above it all any time by catching a ride on a tethered balloon that can carry up to 30 passengers as high as 125 metres.
+Orange County Great Park is busy in late summer with, among other activities, movies shown on the lawn, but you can get above it all any time by catching a ride on a tethered balloon that can carry up to 30 passengers as high as 125 meters.

 Disneyland, Hollywood and other storied Southern California venues are an hour's drive to the north and the San Diego Zoo and Mexico an hour to the south.